How to run effective meetings: The 8 key steps

 While we consider it a practice long forgotten in elementary and high school, doing a mock meeting for yourself before the time comes can be extremely useful.
-And don’t forget to track your time.

-Invite only the necessary people
+Key element #3: Invite only the necessary people to meetings

 “Any committee that is the slightest use is composed of people who are too busy to want to sit on it for a second longer than they have to.” — Katharine Whitehorn, British journalist and radio presenter

-- They rarely have/need anything significant to contribute;
+- They rarely have/need anything significant to contribute,

-- Their time and energy could be better used elsewhere during that time;
+- Their time and energy could be better used elsewhere during that time,

 - They might feel pressured to pay attention to information that doesn’t really concern them, which will throw them off and add more stress.